-Strickland was brought to Oshkosh's Mercy Medical Center, where she was listed in good condition, Mercy spokeswoman Maria Heim said Wednesday.
+Strickland was brought to Oshkosh's Mercy Medical Center.
+She was treated, then released Wednesday, Mercy spokeswoman Maria Heim said Thursday.

 The accident shut down the airport until its regular 8 p.m. closing time, but the airport re-opened Wednesday morning, according to Knapinski.

 He said Roush comes every year and "does presentations as an airplane enthusiast."